nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### Deleting an Object

-To delete an object from Nautobot, make a `DELETE` request to the model's _detail_ endpoint specifying its unique UUID.
+To delete an object from Nautobot, make a `DELETE` request to the model's _detail_ endpoint specifying its UUID.
 The `Authorization` header must be included to specify an authorization token, however this type of request does not support passing any data in the body.

 ```no-highlight
 curl -s -X DELETE \